humbertoTFT/DFT_dihedral-fit_data/README.md

 ## Contents
 Molecules files with standard Gromacs format can be found by their respective name in Data folder (in AA or CG section).
 - Molecules structures (.gro)
-- Final molecules topologies with DFT-fitted dihedral (.itp)
+- Final topologies with DFT-fitted dihedral (.itp)

 ## Requirements
 - Gromacs 2021.x